 If you’re thinking about living and working in Aotearoa or wondering how to get a work visa, the first thing you should do is visit the New Zealand Immigration website to see whether you’re eligible for a work visa, and if so, what type.

-There are multiple types of New Zealand work visas available, each with their own requirements and conditions.
-We can’t give advice on visas or help with the immigration process, which is why we recommend visiting the official New Zealand Immigration website instead.
+However, please note that we can’t give advice on visas or help with the immigration process, which is why we recommend visiting the official New Zealand Immigration website instead.
 Alternatively, there are many licensed immigration adviser organisations and lawyers that can help for a fee.

 People aged 18-30 (or up to 35 for some countries) whose main intention is to travel or holiday in New Zealand, with work or a short amount of study as secondary intentions.
 Note that not every country has a Working Holiday Visa Scheme with New Zealand – you can check if yours does here.